-Similarly, we categorized the level of cleanliness into three categories.
-The average level of cleanliness was 1.87 with a standard deviation of 0.51.
-It was not normally distributed, but skewed towards 2.0 with the majority of observations falling between Level 1 and Level 2.
-We decided that a level between 1.0 ommendation was to increase the workload for this custodian.
+AUDITS ARE ALSO CLOSELY RELATED TO THE TRAINING OF THE CUSTODIANS AND IF YOU CHANGE THE WAY YOU TRAIN THE CUSTODIANS ommendation was to increase the workload for this custodian.
 Table 2 presents the 15 groups and the corresponding strategies for each group.
 It also presents the aggregated results for the SRU custodians.
 These results show that for 17 custodians no change in the assignment is required, for 14 custodians we need